Modern Religious Thought

 - Semester 2 - 2015

-2. Critically analyse key movements in modern theology today;
+2. Critically analyse key movements in modern religious thought today;

-3. Reflect upon and synthesise the practical meaning of modern theological claims;
+3. Reflect upon and synthesise the practical meaning of modern religious claims;

-4. Demonstrate advanced writing, research and information technology skills appropriate to studies in religion and theology.
+4. Demonstrate advanced writing, research and information technology skills appropriate to studies in religion.

-This course will examine the development of the understandings of 'God' in theology today.
+This course will examine the development of the understandings of 'God' the gods, and transcendence in a variety of religious traditions today.

 This course replaces the following course(s): THEO3002.
 Students who have successfully completed THEO3002 are not eligible to enrol in RELT3010.